BethGmariam/bamazon-mysql-App/README.md

   *bamazon.sql to create the main 'bamazon' database that stores all tables (products_table, deparments_table);

   *bamazonCustomer.js lists available products for sale and prompts customer to buy a product based on item Id and quantity.

+  *table created using "add new product" option in bamazonManager.js file.

   **products table will get updated authomatically each time a customer purchases an item.